davidsntg/microhack-azure-panfw/scenario2/README.md

 ### [<< BACK TO THE MAIN MENU](../README.md)

-# Scenario #2: HA FW (Active / Passive)
+# Scenario #2: Active-Passive HA

 In this scenario, two instances of the VM-Series firewalls will be deployed on Azure: one functioning as the **Active** instance, and the other as the **Passive** instance.

 ## Overview

-In this Active/Passive scenario, one instance constantly remains Active while the other remains Passive.
+In this Active-Passive HA scenario, one instance constantly remains Active while the other remains Passive.
 The Active instance possesses both a floating trusted IP and a floating untrusted public IP.
 In the event of a failover between the instances, the floating IPs are reassigned to the newly Active instance.

 ![img](docs/scenario2-architecture.png)